Juli Frances Taylor loves words, Greek mythology, and the correct use of the Oxford comma.

 A life-long lover of stories, she wrote her first poem ‘Snowy Has Gone’ (about a runaway rabbit) at age six.

-Her poetry has got better since then.
+Her poetry has improved since then.

 After studying with the Open University she started writing for children, and her first story in rhyme ‘Georgia Gallant’s Talent’ - about kindness and friendship - was completed in 2018.